jamescasbon/notebook.js/README.md

 * html stripped from javascript input
 * keyup in ace out of screen detection
 * Focus model wrong for markdown show/not show
-* Consistent look to focus
 * detect whether content changed when evaluating (short circuit)
-* Enter on spawn does not work
 * Backspace on empty cell
 * Overflows on output
+* Detect when to show last line
+* Enable new line on new cell
+* Skip null output

 Someday:
 * Document name